Effective Workload Management: Why hiring isn’t the answer to your resource shortages

 Perhaps you’ve tried:

-• Setting challenging targets for your team or launched campaigns to clear the backlog.
+- Setting challenging targets for your team or running campaigns to clear the backlog.
 However, like a crash diet, the problems tend to resurface.

 So if hiring isn’t the answer, what is?